 To all the Friends of The

-On September 26, 1937 the Famous Blueswoman, Bessie Smith died in Room #2 of this building, after a car accident near the Friar's Point, MS turnoff on Highway 61.
-The front portion of the now Hotel previously served as the G.T.
+On September 26, 1937 the Famous Blues woman, Bessie Smith died in Room #2 of this building, after a car accident near the Friar's Point, MS turnoff on Highway 61.
+Bessie's right arm was torn loose at the elbow.
+The Packard auto was driven by Richard Morgan, an Uncle of Lionel Hampton.
+Smith was originally buried in an unmarked grave in Philadelphia, however in 1970, Janis Joplin put up one-half of the money for a tombstone at Mount Lawn Cemetery in Sharon Hill, PA.
+Jack Gee was Bessie's husband at the time, however they were separated for seven years prior to Bessie's death.
+The front portion of the now Clarksdale, MS Hotel previously served as the G.T.
 Thomas Hospital.
-Bessie Smith, known as "The Empress of the Blues" was earning $2,000 per performance at the time.
+Bessie Smith, known as "The Empress of the Blues" was earning $2,000 per performance at this time in 1937.
 Bessie also had her own private railroad car and an entourage of 45 people.
 Rap/MTV star Nelly probably receives more than $2,000 per performance but does Nelly have a posse of 45?
-In any case, Bessie was a huge star in 1930, when $2,000 a show was a fortune!
+In any case, Bessie was a huge star in 1930's, when $2,000 a show was a fortune!

 Momma Hill only allowed men in her Hotel, and all the men staying there were considered her sons.
 There have been many Bluesmen & Notables through the years.
 Ike Turner lived in room #7 a number of years and the song "Rocket 88" was written within the hotel.
 Momma Hill was a professional seamstress and embroidered "88" on the handmade red ties for the men and also designed and made each dress for the Ikettes.
 John Lee Hooker stayed in room #6 and used to practice on the front steps.
 Other guests have been Robert Nighthawk, Sonny Boy Williamson II, C. L. Franklin, Howlin' Wolf, Sam Cooke, Joe May, and John F. Kennedy Jr. - yes, THAT John F. Kennedy, Jr.!